aislan-michel/my-dotnet-template/README.md

 - solutionName, name of solution the default value is Solution
 - applicationName, name of application the default value is Solution.App
 - applicationType, type of application (mvc, console ...)
-- sqlFolder, create sql folder in src
+- sqlFolder, create sql folder
 - gitignore, execute 'dotnet new gitignore' in solution folder